David Henry Hwang: Personal life

 Hwang was married to Ophelia Chong from 1985 until their divorce in 1989.
 In 1993, he married actress Kathryn Layng.
 They have two children together.

 In November 2015, Hwang was the victim of a stabbing near his home in Fort Greene, Brooklyn.
 The assailant stabbed Hwang in the neck, severing his vertebral artery, before running from the scene.
 Hwang was seriously injured and underwent surgery before being discharged from the hospital.
 The attack appeared to be random, as nothing was taken; the assailant was never found.
-Hwang wrote about the experience in The New York Times.Andy Mai, Greg B. Smith, Joe Dziemianowicz & Joseph Stepansky, 'M. Butterfly' playwright David Henry Hwang slashed in neck near Brooklyn home, New York Daily News (December 3, 2015).
-Retrieved February 27, 2019.
+Hwang wrote about the experience in The New York Times.
 The stabbing also inspired a semi-autobiographical portion of Soft Power, in which the lead character, also named David Henry Hwang, is the victim of a random stabbing.